goblimey/learn-unix/README.md

 It will take a few hours to do both courses.
 Do them at your own speed.
-If you don't end the docker session tidily by typing ctrl/d, it will continue to run in the background, using up computer memory.
+If you don't end the docker session tidily by typing ctrl/d twice it will continue to run in the background, using up computer memory.
 You can end the session forcibly